imnopro/Odysseus/README.md

 ### Start the Listener:

--Use netcat or Metasploit to listen for connections.
+-Use Metasploit to listen for connections.

 ``` bash
 msfconsole